 The Best Beaches in Tarifa, Spain

 Tarifa has incredible beaches, long with fine white sand and mostly Atlantic facing.
-Spend a day in the sun watching the kite surfers perform amazing tricks or chill closer to town and indulge in a bit of people watching!
+Spend a day in the sun watching the kite surfers perform amazing tricks, chill closer to town and indulge in a bit of people watching or just kick back and read one of these books set in Spain, they will all encourage you to explore this fabulous country more.
 These beaches are one of the reasons we loved vanlife in Tarifa, Spain so much!

 Playa de Los Lances